A paperfolding paradise

 The website of writer and paperfolding designer David Mitchell

 |Les Recreations Scientifiques by Gaston Tissandier|

-published in Paris by in 1880.
-According to Wikipedia
+published in Paris by G. Masson in November 1880.
+A

-The third edition, published in 1882 also included a version of the Playing Card Cube with a small hole in the centre of the top card that could be used as an apparatus for creating smoke rings.
-This had previoiusly appeared in the French magazine La Nature No 427 of 6th August 1881 (information from Michel Grand) which was founded and eduted by Gaston Tissandier.
+, published in also included a version of the Playing Card Cube with a small hole in the centre of the top card that could be used as an apparatus for creating smoke rings.

 Original article in La Nature No 427 of 6th August 1881 (information from Michel Grand).